 Writers need to balance the considerations of self-publishing and traditional publishing

 There is much debate in the writing community about going with a traditional publisher versus self-publishing.
 Neither is a panacea.
-Both have their advantages and their disadvantages.
+Both have their advantages and disadvantages.
 Considerations include career objectives, time investments, speed to publishing, potential revenue, and personal goals.
 Though I am pursuing a traditional publishing deal, I will also self-publish (indie-publish) other works.

 The key is to know when it’s the right time to self-publish.